- Machine mark removal and rust removal

-This means that media to workpiece ratio varies in terms of number, size, shape, and weight workpieces.
+This means that the media-to-workpiece ratio varies in terms of number, size, shape, and weight of workpieces.

 Importantly, finishing media helps to protect workpieces from damaging one another, which accounts for the ratio essentiality.

-Below are standard estimates of the required media to the part ratio in mass finishing.
+Below are standard estimates of the required media-to-part ratio in mass finishing.